-America celebrates ice cream over and over.
-We have National Ice Cream Day, then Free Cone Day, then the whole month of July is National Ice Cream Month…and today we celebrate just one great flavor: National Chocolate Ice Cream Day.
+Okay, we have National Ice Cream Day, Free Cone Day, then the whole month of July is National Ice Cream Month…and on June 7 we celebrate just one flavor: National Chocolate Ice Cream Day.
 The first chocolate ice cream was born in 1692, when the Italians froze their hot chocolate to make a new treat.
-But is chocolate ice cream the most popular flavor?
-Of the top 15 flavors, chocolate is the *2nd* most popular.
-3 other flavors in the top 15 use chocolate ice cream, too: chocolate marshmallow, rocky road, and Neapolitan (it has a stripe of chocolate with the vanilla and strawberry).
-Unbelievably, the most popular flavor is plain old vanilla!
-But no matter how you run the numbers, it’s all yummy.
+Today chocolate the most popular ice cream flavor, followed by butter pecan and vanilla.
+The real question is, do we have a flavor for every day of the year?

-Little kids: Vanilla fudge ripple is the 9th most popular flavor.
+Little kids: Birthday Cake is the 9th most popular flavor.
 How many flavors are even better-liked than that?
 Bonus: If you eat a scoop of the 1st, 4th, and 7th most popular flavors, what number flavor do you probably scoop next?

 Big kids: There are 2 pints in a quart, and 4 quarts in a gallon.
 If you eat a whole gallon of chocolate ice cream, how many pints is that?
 Bonus: If you eat 14 pints and your friend wolfs down 2 gallons, who ate more ice cream?